prontopablo/DungeonBot/README.md

 <br>

-4. **Get API Keys:** To interact with the GPT-3.5-Turbo model and use ElevenLabs' voice, you need API keys.
-You can obtain these keys by signing up for access to [GPT-3.5-Turbo](https://beta.openai.com/signup/) and [ElevenLabs](https://elevenlabs.io/).
+4. **Get API Keys:** To interact with the AI (GPT-3.5-Turbo) and use the AI voice (ElevenLabs), you need API keys (you can think of these as personal account keys).
+You can obtain these keys by signing up to [GPT-3.5-Turbo](https://beta.openai.com/signup/) and [ElevenLabs](https://elevenlabs.io/).
 Here you can choose the voice you want to use.

 <br>

-5. **Configure API Keys:** Edit the "config.json" file in the project directory and add your API keys (Once you've added a voice to your voice library you can also change it to that here):
+5. **Configure API Keys:** Edit the "config.json" file using a text editor and add your API keys (Once you've added a voice to your voice library you can also change it to that here):
    ```env

     "GPT": {